lussierc/loan_eligibilty_determinator/writing/ideas.md

 # Ideas and Articles
 ## Date: 24 Oct 2018
-## Group Names: Robert Samuel, Mikey Spurr, Trent Faulkner, Christian Lussier
+## Group Names: Robert Samuel, Christian Lussier, Mikey Spurr, Trent Faulkner

 For each of your five ideas, please respond to the following.
 Each person is to submit a markdown document containing the names of his or her group members.